Karl Giering: Destruction of the communist resistance

 From 1933 onwards, Giering persecuted members of the Betriebsberichterstattung (BB Apparat), the industrial espionage organisation of the KPD.
-The investigations were also directed against the KPD's AM Apparat (Anti-military Apparatus of the KPD).
+The investigations were also directed against the KPD's AM-Apparat.
 During his interrogations, Giering used all means of cunning, deception, enticement, blackmail and false promises.
 Giering wanted to obtain a confession from the arrested persons under all circumstances.
 Thus he did not shy away from the use of the most serious acts of violence, known as aggravated interrogation.
 (Note: Giering also interrogated the arrested Ernst Thälmann, who described him as a swine of the first order because of the methods Giering used.
 Thälmann described his torture as consisting of being beaten across his buttocks, with a whip made of hippopotamus hide.)

 Giering tortured Walter Benzmann, a forger of passports for the KPD.
 On the 6 March 1936, Ewald Jahre, an employee of the BB Apparat, committed suicide after being interrogated by Giering.
 Werner Schneider, another KPD employee, was no longer able to bear Giering's abuse and hanged himself in his cell on 6 January 1937.
 Herbert Hopp, a KPD functionary, collapsed while being interrogated by Giering on 12 August 1935.
 Hopp managed to throw himself to death from an open window on the 4th floor of Gestapo headquarters.

 However, Giering achieved numerous arrests with a skilful use of undercover agents, that were known in Germany as V-Mann, short for Vertrauens-mann.
 (German:V-Mann, plural V-Leute).
 They were arrested prisoners, whom he committed with this spying activity by promising severe punishment such as the death penalty, if they refused.

 During the month of July 1937, Giering used seven informants, in this manner.
 Giering also did not shy away from acts of deception against the judiciary, if he wanted to ensure that his investigation was to be a success.
 In a letter dated 28 December 1937, he deceived the Reich Attorney at the People's Court, the Chief Public Prosecutor Wilhelm Huhnstock, when it came to the status about technical draughtsman Herbert Kleina, who had been sentenced to 15 years imprisonment for treason but had become an undercover agent for the Gestapo.
 (Note: As early as 1935, case law showed that the Gestapo should be deprived of judicial review by the courts.
 For example, in May 1935, the Prussian Higher Administrative Court designated the Gestapo as a special authority which was excluded from administrative judicial review.
 In a similar vein, the Hamburg Administrative Court ruled in October 1935 on the primacy of (Nazi) politics, over the jurisprudence of the judiciary.)